Adults

 The beautiful text Vivekachudamani was composed by the Sage, Shri Adi Shankaracharya, Vivekachudamani is in the form of a dialogue between the student and the Teacher, with the latter guiding the student along the spiritual path.
 By developing the quality of discrimination, a power solely accorded to man, one can distinguish between the eternal and the temporal, which in turn opens the gateway to peace and happiness.
 Vivekachudamani, literally translated as the ‘Crest Jewel of Discrimination’ is a compendium of 580 verses on the ways to know, understand and reach Brahman, the Reality in us.

-Every Wednesday in person on campus at Taylor Library from 7:00p-8:00p
+Every Monday in person on campus at Taylor Library from 5:00p-6:00p

 Guided by Shri Vijay ji